taufik-nurrohman/kirby-minify/README.md

 > [!TIP]
 >
-> `your-plugin-name` is the name you want to use for the plugin.
-The recommended plugin name is `minify`, but you may
+> The `your-plugin-name\` is the name you want to use for the plugin.
+The recommended plugin name is `minify\`, but you
-> want to use a different name for certain purposes.
-For example, Kirby does not have a hook priority feature, so the
+> may want to use a different name for certain purposes.
+For example, Kirby does not have a hook priority feature, so
-> order in which hooks are executed depends entirely on the name of the plugin folder.
+> the order in which hooks are executed depends entirely on the name of the plugin folder.
 This plugin should ideally be
 > executed at the very end, so it is a good idea to give it a folder name that allows it to be positioned at the very
 > end of the plugin list.